Grauel Faculty Fellowship Leave Award Application

 A. Projects that are primarily research-oriented.
 For purposes of evaluating Grauel Faculty Fellowship applications, research refers to the scholarship of discovery and/or application, creative works, and artistic endeavors.
 The work should result in a paper, a publication such as a book, monograph, short story, or refereed journal article, or an artistic performance.

-Application and all supporting materials are due on Monday, October 20, 2014.
+Application and all supporting materials are due by Monday, October 19, 2015.
 Incomplete applications will not be considered.

 Fellowship Description and Eligibility